thomasburgess/thomasburgess.github.io/_drafts/2021-06-13-Wald-intervals.md

 These CIs often occur when assessing the quality of [Binary Classifiers](https://en.wikipedia.org/wiki/Binary_classification).

-If $n$ is the total number of trials, and $k$ is the number successes, then an agreement proportion is $\hat{p}=k/s$.
+If $n$ is the total number of trials, and $k$ is the of number successes, then an agreement proportion is $\hat{p}=k/s$.
 A CI $[p_l, p_h]$ defines a range within which the true agreement $p$ likely lies.
 The confidence level $1-\alpha$ is the probability that the CI covers $p$.

 The discrete nature of the binomial distribution makes calculating the exact CI hard.
-This has led to the widespread use of many approximations[^newcombe1998].
-The normal approximation to the binomial is
+Because of this, there is widespread usage of many approximations[^newcombe1998], the most common one being the CI based on the normal approximation to the binomial.
+This approximation is

 \begin{equation}
   \text{Binomial}(p, n) \approx \mathcal{N}\left(\mu=np,